Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

    Get information on the peers that the node is connected to.

-   :param bool includeBootstrappers: Whether to include the bootstrapper nodes
+   :param Bool includeBootstrappers: Whether to include the bootstrapper nodes
                                      in the response.
    :returns: Information about the peers.
    :rtype: |PeerStatsResponse|_

-.. function:: PeerConnect(ip, port) -> bool
+.. function:: PeerConnect(ip, port) -> Bool

    Suggest the node to connect to the submitted peer.
 If successful, this adds the peer to the list of peers.